chansee97/nova-admin-docs/src/guide/modify-routers.md

   order?: number
   /* Nested external link */
   href?: string
-  /** The menu item that the current route needs to be selected, used for navigating to routes that are not displayed in the left menu and need to highlight a certain menu */ activeMenu?: string
+  /** The current route is not displayed in the left menu, but needs to highlight a certain menu */ activeMenu?: string
   /** Whether the current route will be added to the Tab */ withoutTab?: boolean